 While it gets most of its praise for taking skiers high and fast to one of the world’s most recognized ski hills, the Lake Louise Gondola is a treat in the summer.
 The slopes of Whitehorn transform from a snowy wonderland to alpine meadows laced with hiking routes.
 On the ride up, keep your eyes peeled.
 You might spot a mother grizzly bear and her cubs shambling along a wildlife corridor far below the lift.
 At the top you’ll find an interpretive centre and several short, leisurely strolls.

-Step into your time-travel machine (aka hiking boots).
-The only way to get to Skoki Lodge is on foot.
+Step into your time machine (hiking boots) because the only way to get to Skoki Lodge is by foot.
 Head out from the Lake Louise trailhead on an 11 km journey through the high alpine – an experience that has filled the journals of explorers and adventurers for almost 100 years.
 If you yearn for an authentic pioneer-pilgrim experience, this is it.
 The lodge defines rustic: no electricity and no running water, but you’ll be surprised at the creature comforts.
 And it proved to be the perfect honeymoon hideaway for Prince William and Duchess Kate.

 Must-Do Hikes from Skoki Lodge